 Policy and media discourses of place, and spatial planning processes, notions of community and belonging.

-Will's teaching is primarily across first and second year modules, he also supervises BA and MA dissertation projects.
+Will's teaching is primarily across undergraduate modules, he also supervises BA and MA dissertation projects.
 He currently convenes two modules in the second year:

 - Crime Stories: Crime, Justice and the Media (an elective)